- August 12–22: Online Training (EU shift)

 - SORT ORDER BY

-Sorts the result according to the order by clause.
+clause.
 This operation needs large amounts of memory to materialize the intermediate result (not pipelined).
-See also “Indexing Order By”.
+See also “Indexing Order By”.- SORT ORDER BY STOPKEY

-Sorts a subset of the result according to the order by clause.
+clause.
 Used for top-N queries if pipelined execution is not possible.
-See also “Querying Top-N Rows”.
+See also “Querying Top-N Rows”.- SORT GROUP BY

-Sorts the result set on the group by columns and aggregates the sorted result in a second step.
+columns and aggregates the sorted result in a second step.
 This operation needs large amounts of memory to materialize the intermediate result set (not pipelined).
-See also “Indexing Group By”.
+See also “Indexing Group By”.- SORT GROUP BY NOSORT

-Aggregates a presorted set according the group by clause.
+clause.
 This operation does not buffer the intermediate result: it is executed in a pipelined manner.
-See also “Indexing Group By”.
+See also “Indexing Group By”.- HASH GROUP BY

 Groups the result using a hash table.
 This operation needs large amounts of memory to materialize the intermediate result set (not pipelined).
 The output is not ordered in any meaningful way.
 See also “Indexing Group By”.